-Damaged entry points including around the fascia boards, shingles, eaves troughs and outer panels with all kinds of damage along the roof line.
+Damaged entry points include around the fascia boards, shingles, eaves troughs, and outer panels with all kinds of damage along the roof line.

 Strange odors and “water damage” marks on your walls and ceilings from the squirrel urine and feces

 The typical House Mouse (Mus musculus) is anywhere from two to four inches in length, as opposed to the common, and much larger, Norway Rat which measures seven to nine inches in length.
 Of course, it may be easy to distinguish between the two if both are at adult size, but a juvenile Norway Rat that has not reached full size can look similar to an adult House Mouse.